ligadata-mkhalawi/Kamanja/trunk/docs/source/index.rst

 - :ref:`Ligapedia<ligapedia-top>` is a set of free-standing articles, arranged alphabetically, about terms and concepts related to using Kamanja.
-  Articles tell you waht the term means and include references to other documents
+  Articles tell you what the term means and include references to other documents
   (within the Kamanja doc set and elsewhere) that give more information.